haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/domain_layer.md

 There are three primary ways of accessing a module's domain-layer code:

-* Service contracts are the recommended way for one module to access another module's domain-level code.
+* 服务约定 are the recommended way for one module to access another module's domain-level code.
 This loosely coupled solution is the optimal way for most modules to access another module.

 * A module can directly call into another module.
 This tightly coupled solution is not recommended for most situations, but is sometimes unavoidable.

-* Domain layer code in one module can also plug itself into another module by:
+* 领域层 code in one module can also plug itself into another module by:

     * event hooks